TheOdinProject/javascript-exercises/CONTRIBUTING.md

 1. Be sure to run `npm install` at the root of the `javascript-exercises` directory to install the necessary dependencies.
 1. Run the command `npm run generate`.
 1. When prompted, enter the name of the new exercise in "camelCase" syntax.

-After entering an exercise name, a new directory with the necessary files will be created.
-You will then need to update the `README.md` and `spec.js` files as well as the files in the `solution` directory of the new exercise.
+This will create a new directory with the necessary files included.
+1. Update the `README.md` and `.spec.js` file, as well as the files inside the `solution` directory of the new exercise.
+1. Open a pull request with the new exercise.